 Book Arts is the culmination of the collective efforts of gifted American and Florentine bookbinders, conservators, book artists, letterpress printers and leather craftsmen.
-Inspired by the classic Florentine atelier and a 100 year old legacy, Book Arts coalesces a life-time of experience to make available timeless works with uncompromising services, employing the arts of fine binding.
+Inspired by the classic Florentine atelier, Book Arts coalesces a life-time of experience to make available timeless works with finest uncompromising services, employing the arts of fine binding.

 Other clients have included notables in the worlds of the arts, entertainment and industry, foreign governments, the Holocaust Memorial Museum, the Smithsonian, and the Vatican.
 In 2010, Mr. Vanilio was appointed to the Hermitage Museum Foundation Advisory Board.
 Mr. Vanilio received his A.B. from Kenyon College, and his M.A. from The Johns Hopkins School of Advanced International Studies, (SAIS) Bologna, Italy.

 Mr. Greenawalt has designed entire collections for Tiffany’s, Mark Cross, and Pineider 1774.
 Other clients range from Princeton University and NASA, to the National Gallery of Art and the Vatican.
-In 2003, Mr. Greenawalt formed The Book Arts Conservatory, which is committed to the vigorous flourishing of the book arts.
-Following the induction of one work into the Rare Book Collection of the Library of Congress, John Paul was appointed to the Advisory Board of the Hermitage Museum Foundation, in 2010.
-Mr. Greenawalt has his B.S. from the University of Maryland University College.
+In 2003, Mr. Greenawalt formed The Book Arts Conservatory, which is committed to the vigorous flourishing of the book arts genre.
+Following the induction of one work into the Rare Books Collection of the Library of Congress, John Paul was appointed to the Advisory Board of the Hermitage Museum Foundation, in 2010.
+Mr. Greenawalt has a B.S. from the University of Maryland University College.

 A master printer of Florence, Italy,

 artistic rendering of works by the great masters of renaissance art and architecture.

 and the skills and methods of classical printing,

 with modern technologies,